SomValentino/RevixAssessment/README.md

 The solution is made up of four projects

 ## Revix.Rate.API
 The api project that contains a baackground service that gets the daily rates and save it to the database.
+Access the api at http://localhost:5001/swagger

 ## Revix.Rate.Application
 The project that contains the business logic services and contracts